ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 agent:HttpTool httpResourceTool = {
     name: "exampleTool", // used as an identifier
     description: "defines the purpose of the API resource", // provides information about the behavior
-    path: "/path/resourceA/" // path to the resource
+    path: "/path/resourceA/", // path to the resource
-    method: "get" // the HTTP request method (e.g., GET, POST, DELETE, PUT, etc.)
+    method: agent:GET, // the HTTP request method (e.g., GET, POST, DELETE, PUT, etc.)
-    queryParameters: {
-        // a JSON schema defining the query parameters of the HTTP resource },
-    pathParameters: {
+    parameters: {
-        // a JSON schema defining path parameters of the HTTP resource },
+        // map of query and path parameter definitions },
     requestBody: {
+        mediaType: "application/json", // the media type of the request body (optional)
+        schema: {
+            properties: {}
             // a JSON schema defining the request body of the HTTP resource }
     }
+};
 ```

 ### Tools from Interface Definition Languages (IDLs)